OpenCDMP/opencdmp.github.io/docs/developers/plugins/deposit.md

 - **hasLogo**: Indicates if the repository has a logo.
 - **configurationFields**: Fields that contain additional configuration for this deposit.
 For more information click [here](developers/plugins/common-models.md#3-configurationfieldjava).
 - **configurationUserFields**: Fields that provide additional configuration options specific to this file transformer, particularly for [user profile settings](user-guide/profile-settings.md#external-plugin-settings).
 For more details, click [here](developers/plugins/common-models.md#3-configurationfieldjava).
+- **authMethods**: List of the deposit authentication method types.
+   - `PluginDefault`: option to use default repository credentials
+   - `AuthInfoFromUserProfile`: option to use credentials that have stored in **OpenCDMP** user's profile
+   - `oAuth2Flow`: option to use credentials OAuth2 flow

 ## How to Create a Custom Repository Deposit Service

 To implement a custom repository deposit service for OpenCDMP: